Brucelee-secret/Aureal-Vortex2-Au8830-OSX/README.md

 # Aureal-Vortex2-Au8830-OSX
-The world's first native 64-bit IOKit driver and installer for Aureal Vortex 2 (AU8830) on Mac OS X 10.6.8
+This is the world's first fully functional, native 64-bit IOKit driver (kext) and installer for the legendary **Aureal Vortex 2 (AU8830)** sound card, supporting the entire Intel-macOS era from Snow Leopard to Tahoe.
-# Aureal Vortex 2 (AU8830) Native 64-bit Driver for macOS 10.6.8 (Snow Leopard)
+# Aureal Vortex 2 (AU8830) Universal 64-bit Driver for Intel macOS (10.6.8 – 26.5 Tahoe)

 This is the world's first fully functional, native 64-bit IOKit driver (kext) for the legendary **Aureal Vortex 2 (AU8830)** sound card, built from scratch for Mac OS X Snow Leopard.